“I couldn’t get the building out of my mind…”

 Frances holds an M.S. degree from The State University College of New York at Buffalo (SUNY Buffalo State College) and B.S. and A.A. degrees from Empire State College in Buffalo, New York.
 She served as Director of the D’Youville College Career Services Center in Buffalo, New York for 18 years.

-We know this is a difficult time for everyone but author Fran Schmidt and contributing writer Christine Demcie (the persona of Fred) would like to send you heartfelt words of hope and a sincere message to stay safe and well.
-And here’s a few words from Fred: “I once watched a young neighborhood boy accidentally …
+We know this is a difficult time for everyone but author Fran Schmidt would like to send you heartfelt words of hope and a sincere message to stay safe and well.
+And here’s a few words from Fred: “I once watched a young neighborhood boy accidentally kick a small anthill on the patch of grass …

 In the 1950’s, two internal migrant families, the Torres’ and the Rivera’s, moved into my building.
 Hannah and Alice, my Chocolate Ladies (who worked in nearby Fowlers Chocolate Factory) immediately went to the Buffalo Public Library and began to research Puerto Rican culture and traditions.
 Thankfully, the ladies would read aloud to each other, so …